vlad17/runlmc/README.md

 ### Roadmap

+0. dedup common benchmark code functionality
+0. matrix .to_numpy() functionality (modify benchmarks and tests to use it, too)
+0. Log determinant bound grad
-0. Log determinant and its gradient computation - figure out if SLFM approach will work (pg.
+0. log det grad - try TO figure out if SLFM approach will work (pg.
 16 in vector-valued-lmc.pdf).
 Otherwise, use determinant bound and easy derivative of bound.
 0. `__init__` docs should go in class doc
+0. python checks for PSD in toeplitz / numpy when in debug?
 0. Writing out the top-level GP inference and learning code (translating the math equations in the introduction to a usable API) -> make this work for IMC first (should be identical to SKI), then LMC!
 0. Continuous integration for unit tests
 0. Drop gpy dep (in non-tests)
 0. multidimensional inputs and ARD.
 0. Incorporating priors (e.g., three-parameter beta) - add tests for priored versions of classes, some tests in parameterization/ (priors should be value-cached, try to use an external package)
-0. matrix .to_numpy() functionality (modify benchmarks and tests to use it, too)
-0. dedup common benchmark code functionality

 ### Considerations